Cataracts are a condition in the lens of the eye that leads to slow loss of vision.

 Potential Future Treatments for Cataracts

-One potential is a type of eye drop that may slow the growth of cataracts.
-One research study into a chemical called Compound 29 found that it reversed age-related and hereditary cataracts in mice and in human lens tissue that had been removed during cataract surgery.
+Another study found that a certain type of eye drop may slow the growth of cataracts.
+The research study into a chemical called Compound 29 found that it reversed age-related and hereditary cataracts in mice and in human lens tissue that had been removed during cataract surgery.
 However, there have not been further extensive studies on the eye drops.

 For now, cataracts remain a very common, and fortunately very treatable, condition of the eyes.